Surge in newly-completed homes going under the hammer

 OUE Twin Peaks

-Market watchers said that the property market is starting to feel the influx of those newly completed residential projects after the property boom from year 2011 to 2013.
+Market watchers said that the property market is starting to feel the influx of those newly completed residential projects.
+After the property boom from the year 2011 to 2013.

-It was also noted that owners are finding difficulties in selling their units which are over 1,500 sqft as the price tags are usually above S$2 million.
+We also noted that owners are encountering difficulties.
+When trying to sell units larger than 1,500 square feet.
+As the price tags are usually above S$2 million.

-Some of these units are mainly penthouses which were bought off the floor plan.
-Thus upon receiving keys to their units, owners found it challenging to rent or sell the property due to its undesirable unit layout.
+Mainly penthouses make up some of these units.
+Which buyers purchased from the floor plan.
+Thus upon receiving keys to their units.
+Owners found it challenging to rent or sell the property.
+Due to its undesirable unit layout.

-In addition, property investors were hugely drawn to getting shoebox apartments in Singapore during the property boom, due to their bite-sized price tag.
-However, those investors who are servicing more than 1 mortgage will be stressed even more as the leasing market continues to soften.
+In addition, property investors were hugely drawn to getting shoebox apartments in Singapore during the property boom due to their bite-sized price tag.
+Yet, investors who are managing more than one mortgage will experience even greater stress as the leasing market continues to soften.

 Thus many are unable to find tenants, or even forced to take in lower rents.
 As a result, they may find it difficult to service their loan repayments.